TabbenBenchmark/tabben/docs/content/_index.en.md

 # `tabben` Benchmark for Tabular Data

-This is a package for working with the `tabben` benchmark for tabular data.
+This is the documentation for the tabben benchmark for tabular data, its datasets, and python API (`tabben` python package).

 ## Getting Started